 Cocoa powder – is loaded with healthy antioxidants.
 Feel free to sub with raw cacao powder, or for an ultra chocolatey flavor, dutch cocoa can be used.

 Vanilla extract – adds a nice layer of flavor but can be optional.

 Unsweetened almond milk – use your favorite plain or vanilla-flavored non-dairy milk, cashew milk, coconut milk, oat milk, etc.

 How To Make Chocolate Almond Butter Smoothie Bowl

 Making a smoothie in a bowl is easy as can be with these easy steps and tips!

 - Start by adding your frozen bananas to the blender.
 Add in a few ice cubes, cocoa, nut butter, and milk.
 Blend until smooth.

-- Serve as a smoothie bowl, as shown here, or enjoy the more traditional smoothie in a glass with a straw (preferably a wide straw).
+- Pour the smoothie into a bowl, as shown here, or enjoy the more traditional smoothie in a glass with a straw (preferably a wide straw).
 Either way, you can add a few additional toppings for added flavor and texture.